matheusflauzino/smells-experiment-Kotlin-and-Java/README.md

+# Are you still smelling it?
-# A comparative study to identify smells between Java and Kotlin.
+## A comparative study between Java and Kotlin language